hanneskod/readme-tester/docs/11-attribute_reference.md

 Expect that example produces an error.
 Argument is treated as a regular expression and is matched against the error output.

+## ExpectNothing

+Expect that no error and no output is generated.

 ## ExpectOutput

 Expect that example produces output.
 Argument is treated as a regular